Plan your cluster

 |Provider and region||Deploy your cluster in a virtual private cloud (VPC), with the same provider and in the same region as your application VPC.
 YugabyteDB Managed supports AWS and GCP.

-You need to create the VPC before you deploy the cluster.
+Multi-region clusters must be deployed in VPCs.
+You need to create the VPCs before you deploy the cluster.
 Refer to VPC network.

 |Sizing||For most production applications, at least 3 nodes with 4 to 8 vCPUs per node.

 Clusters support 10 simultaneous connections per vCPU.
 For example, a 3-node cluster with 4 vCPUs per node can support 10 x 3 x 4 = 120 connections.

 When scaling your cluster, for best results increase node size up to 16 vCPUs before adding more nodes.
 For example, for a 3-node cluster with 4 vCPUs per node, scale up to 8 or 16 vCPUs before adding a fourth node.